-Service Name MENTAL HEALTH ASSESSMENT Funding Source Behavioral Health Setting Services are rendered in a professional office, clinic, home or other community setting as appropriate to the provision of psychotherapy or substance use services.
-Facility or Professional License As required by DHHS Division of Public Health Basic Definition A Mental Health Assessment is a comprehensive biopsychosocial, strengths-based assessment of an individual experiencing mental health and/or co-occurring symptoms.
-It must be completed prior to the initiation of any non-emergent mental health treatment or rehabilitative service.
-The mental health assessment is a process of gathering information to assess functioning, determine if the symptoms meet the diagnostic criteria for a mental health or co-occurring disorder, and identify treatment needs.
-The purpose is to rule in or rule out one or more behavioral health disorders.
-Service Expectations A Mental Health Assessment will include the following areas: Reason the individual is seeking services Psychosocial history, to include cultural/ethnic influences Medical history and status, including screening for infectious diseases and follow-up recommendations regarding positive screening School, military, and/or work history Mental health and behavioral/cognitive/emotional functioning and history Maladaptive or problem behaviors, functioning/functional status Substance use screening and/or psychometric tool, as well as recommendations & referral, as appropriate History of drug/alcohol/addictive behaviors, including current use
+vioral Health ces are rendered in a professional office, clinic, home or other community setting as appropriate to the sion of psychotherapy or substance use services. quired by DHHS Division of Public Health ental Health Assessment is a comprehensive biopsychosocial, strengths-based assessment of an individual riencing mental health and/or co-occurring symptoms.
+It must be completed prior to the initiation of any nonsion of psychotherapy or substance use services. quired by DHHS Division of Public Health ental Health Assessment is a comprehensive biopsychosocial, strengths-based assessment of an individual ental Health Assessment is a comprehensive biopsychosocial, strengths-based assessment of an individual gent mental health treatment or rehabilitative service.
+The mental health assessment is a process of gathering mation to assess functioning, determine if the symptoms meet the diagnostic criteria for a mental health or co- ring disorder, and identify treatment needs.
+The purpose is to rule in or rule out one or more behavioral h disorders. ental Health Assessment will include the following areas: Reason the individual is seeking services Psychosocial history, to include cultural/ethnic influences Medical history and status, including screening for infectious diseases and follow-up recommendations regarding positive screening School, military, and/or work history Mental health and behavioral/cognitive/emotional functioning and history Maladaptive or problem behaviors, functioning/functional status Substance use screening and/or psychometric tool, as well as recommendations & referral, as appropriate n r

 Service Name MENTAL HEALTH ASSESSMENT Social and peer-group history Family relationships/circumstances/custody status/environment and home Strengths, skills, abilities, motivation Legal history and criminogenic risk Current and past suicide/homicide risk assessment Trauma screening and assessment summary recommendations include need for trauma specific follow-up/referral, as applicable, and impact on current functioning/behavior Collateral information (information about the individual, behaviors, patterns and/or consequences learned from other sources, e.g., family/friends/criminal justice/current and/or previous MH providers) Summary to include a complete diagnosis which lists mental health and/or substance use needs, as well as all prioritized psychosocial factors (ICD 10 Z codes) and medical needs identified by the consumer Individualized recommendations with rationale Length of Services The Mental Health Assessment may be done annually or as needed related to significant changes in clinical needs/presentation.
 Subsequent mental health assessments may be appropriate if there has been a break in services of at least several months or a new practitioner assumes the individual's care.
-Staffing Ratio Mental Health clinician as allowed within their scope of practice and licensed in the State of Nebraska: • Licensed Mental Health Practitioner (LMHP) • Provisionally Licensed Mental Health Practitioner (PLMHP) • Licensed Independent Mental Health Practitioner (LIMHP) • Licensed Psychologist • Provisionally Licensed Psychologist • Psychiatrist • APRN • Nurse Practitioner 1 Therapist to 1 Individual Hours of Operation In an office setting during day or evening hours, weekends or by special appointment at other hours, if necessary.
+Staffing Mental Health clinician as allowed within their scope of practice and licensed in the State of Nebraska: Licensed Mental Health Practitioner (LMHP) Provisionally Licensed Mental Health Practitioner (PLMHP) Licensed Independent Mental Health Practitioner (LIMHP) Licensed Psychologist Provisionally Licensed Psychologist Psychiatrist APRN Nurse Practitioner Staffing Ratio 1 Therapist to 1 Individual Hours of Operation In an office setting during day or evening hours, weekends or by special appointment at other hours, if necessary.